Rode Lewis is a working cowboy.

 Scott Van Osdol, Producer, Copywriter, Photographer

-A jury composed of senior creatives from ad agencies Anomaly, TDA Boulder, Carmichael Lynch, Beats By Dre, and TBWA\Chiat\Day awarded a Silver Austin ADDY to the integrated campaign.
+A jury composed of senior creatives from ad agencies TBWA\Chiat\Day, Anomaly, TDA Boulder, Carmichael Lynch, and Beats By Dre awarded a 2017 Silver Austin ADDY to the integrated campaign.
+The photography helped win a 2018 Gold ADDY for the #BeyondTheClothes campaign as we shared Rode's story with Cavender's 633,000 Facebook followers.
+Thanks to Tilted Chair Creative for including us in the campaign.